Where we work

 From secret flights, to dodging bombs and overcoming press censorship – listen to our podcast series on Concern’s beginnings and the extraordinary relationship between Ireland and Biafra.

 Over time, it was not just aid that was delivered, but Concern volunteers – responding quickly with pragmatic and effective solutions – whose work became the impetus for taking the organisation in a new direction.
 In 1970, a huge cyclone hit East Pakistan, now Bangladesh, and the public was asked to respond.
 From these small beginnings, and equipped with practical and visionary leaders – Concern Worldwide was born.

 Formative visionary leaders

 The late Finucane brothers were instrumental in shaping the organisation’s vision out of its formative beginnings.
 The brothers from Limerick led relief efforts in the world’s most challenging humanitarian contexts throughout the 1980s and 1990s, and each of them continued to play an active role right up until their retirement.
 Their commitment and courage inspired legions of Concern volunteers and workers.

 From our beginnings in Biafra and Bangladesh, we continued to respond to major crises around the world with commitment and dedication, establishing a reputation for the effectiveness of our responses.
 Here is a look at some of the major emergencies that have defined Concern’s work in the decades that followed.

-Hunger and extreme poverty continue to devastate lives around world and we continue to respond.
-From rapid emergency response to innovative development programming, we go to the hardest to reach places to make sure that no-one is left behind.
+Extreme poverty continues to devastate lives around world and we continue to respond.
+From rapid emergency response to innovative development programming, we go to the hardest to reach places to make sure that no one is left behind.
 We strive for innovation in all of our programmes.
-As well as responding to emergencies, we focus on the areas of health and nutrition, education, livelihoods, and gender equality.
+As well as responding to emergencies, we focus on health and nutrition, education, livelihoods and gender equality.